-Movies and books not only touch our hearts, but can also teach us about what it is like to be a human.
+Movies and books not only touch our hearts but can also teach us about what it is like to be a human.
 We can all relate to myths and tales on some level, as they are made of archetypes— the universal patterns, symbols or characters deeply embedded within our culture and psyche.
-The story characters represents different parts of us, and their stories reflect facets of our life paths (For a classic example, see Joseph Campbell’s Hero’s Journey).
-Through looking into these archetypal patterns, we can find the truth about our lives and explore their infinite possibilities.
+The story characters represent different parts of us, and their stories reflect facets of our life paths (For a classic example, see Joseph Campbell’s Hero’s Journey).
+By looking into these archetypal patterns, we can find the truth about our lives and explore their infinite possibilities.

 You do not have to sacrifice the truth of who you are, in order to be loved.

-Hiding your true self in order to fit in will only makes you feel more alone and separated from the rest of the world.
+Hiding your true self in order to fit in will only make you feel more alone and separated from the rest of the world.